marino-mrc/aps-cli/README.md

 # Advanced Power Supply (APS) CLI
 ## What's the Advanced Power Supply?
-The Advanced Power Supply is a modular electronic board I built from scratch based on a PIC32MZ microcontroller for powering clusters of single-board computers or Mini PCs.
+The Advanced Power Supply is a modular electronic device I built from scratch based on a PIC32MZ microcontroller for powering clusters of single-board computers or Mini PCs.
 It represents the ideal solution in low-power clusters (up to 2/3 KW) and edge computing solutions.

 Some interesting features:
 * Supports up to 16 devices (Mini PCs or SBCs)
-* It can be used through the aps-cli or through an optional touchscreen display I added
+* It can be used through the aps-cli or through an optional touchscreen display
 * Restful APIs for almost everything (per-port power consumption monitoring included)
 * It supports _virtually_ all SBCs and Mini PCs with an operating voltage between 5 and 24V.
 The output power depends on the power supply you use.
-I successfully tested it with a total power of 1KW shared between 8 Mini PCs with 32GB of RAM and an 8-core CPU per node
+I successfully tested it with a total power of ~1KW shared between 8 Mini PCs with 32GB of RAM and an 8-core CPU per node
 * It's fully compatible with [MaaS](https://maas.io/) and [Juju](https://juju.is/) by Canonical.
 This basically means you can provision clusters of Mini PCs in an efficient manner and deploy applications on them using MaaS and Juju.
-The power management is handled by MaaS and the APS is fully compatible.
+The power management is handled by MaaS and the APS is fully compatible with it.
 K3s, K8s, OpenStack, and many other things in your lab without the hassle of powering off and on your devices!
-* It's completely modular, hence the board can be easily customized without buying a new PCB based on your needs:
+* It's completely modular, hence the board can be easily customized based on your needs without buying a new PCB:
   * Removing the touchscreen is possible and this reduces the global cost of the board
   * Each "Switch Board" supports up to 8 devices (see the diagram below), but you can have 2 Switch Boards and the APS can manage up to 16 devices!
   * Various output voltages are supported, no need to change the schematic